DHI/mikeio/docs/dfsu.md

 ## Common Dfsu and Mesh properties

-MIKE IO has a Dfsu class for .dfsu files and a [Mesh class](mikeio.Mesh) for .mesh files which both have a [Flexible Mesh Geometry](mikeio.spatial.FM_geometry.GeometryFM) accessible through the ´geometry´ accessor.
+MIKE IO has Dfsu classes for .dfsu files and a [Mesh class](mikeio.Mesh) for .mesh files which both have a [Flexible Mesh Geometry](GeometryFM) accessible through the ´geometry´ accessor.

 Some of the most common geometry properties can be directly accessed from the Mesh/Dfsu.